danielkaijzer/Skin-Cancer-Classifier/README.md

 - The image embeddings are combined with the tabular features to create an enhanced feature set.
 - The same ensemble of LightGBM models is then trained on this enhanced feature set.
 - The CNN architecture and training process is defined in the train_embedding_model_with_hdf5 function.
+- NOTE: I have decided not use the model in my webapp because it does not perform as well (see slides for comparison).
+The code to build the model is in model.ipynb.

 ## Image Feature Extractor program
 This program uses OpenCV to extract various geometric and color features directly from the image files.
 This enables the streamlit web app to function without requiring too much user input.
 Here's a breakdown of its main components: